GovReady/govready-q/Schema.md

 	    the user is taken to the project page listing its modules.

 `access`: Set to `private` if the project should only be offered to organizations with special permission.
 The default is `public`.
 To grant an organization access, use the Django admin to edit the Organization and add the module's full ID to the allowed modules field.
 The full ID includes the local directory path to the module.
 If the module is stored in `modules/something/project.yaml` the full ID is `something/project`.

-`export_button_label`: Override the default text of the export data button on the settings tab of the project.

 #### Question Fields